blocka/vue-component-router/readme.md

 ## `RouterLink`

-Takes two props, `to` and and optional `activeClass` (defaults to 'active').
+Takes three props, `to`, `activeClass` (defaults to 'active') and `tag` (defaults to `a`).
 This will render a link tag which knows how to update the location, and will set an active class when the route matches the link.

 ## `MatchFirst`